-- A. For all generators in parallel operation, the following shall be provided: - 1.
-Generator open-circuit harmonic test report shall be provided with the following information: - a.
-Percent of fundamental for each single line-to-line and line-to-neutral voltage harmonic through the thirteenth harmonic; and - b.
+- A. For all generators in Parallel Operation, the Following Shall be Provided: - 1.
+Generator open circuit harmonic test report shall be provided with the following information: - Percent of fundamental for each single line-to-line and line-to-neutral voltage harmonic through the thirteenth harmonic. - b.
 Value of total RMS line-to-line and line-to-neutral voltage harmonics. - 2.
-Generator impedances and time constants (synchronous general only) including: - a.
-Sequence impedances; - b.
-Transient and sub-transient impedances both direct and quadrature-axis; - c.
-Armature direct- and quadrature-axis time constants; - d.
-Direct-axis and open- and short-circuit sub-transient time constants; and - e.
-Open- and short-circuit transient time constants for both the direct and quadrature axes.
+Generator impedances and time constants (synchronous generators only):

+- a.
+Sequence impedances

+- Transient and subtransient impedances both direct and quadrature-axis

+- c.
+Armature direct-and quadrature-axis time constants

+- d.
+Direct axis open-end short-circuit subtransient time constants

+- e.
+Open and short-circuit transient time constants for both the direct and quadrature axes

+- 3. Transformer data including:

+- a.
+Sequence impedance

+- b.
+Ratio tap settings

+- c.
+Voltage rating and proposed connection

+- d.
+Basic insulation levels

+- e.
+Nameplate volt ampere rating